sagiegurari/cargo-make/README.md

 ##### Script

 `cargo-make` supports the use of simple scripts.
-The output of the said script will then determine the value of the environmental variable.
+The output of the said script will then determine the value of the environment variable.

 The script's object has two additional arguments: `multiline` and `depends_on`.
-If `multiple` is set to `true`, the supplied script will be evaluated as a script with multiple lines. `depends_on` is a list of environmental variables this script depends on, which is taken into account during reordering if unset `cargo-make` will try to guess the variables used during reordering.
+If `multiple` is set to `true`, the supplied script will be evaluated as a script with multiple lines. `depends_on` is a list of environment variables this script depends on, which is taken into account during reordering if unset `cargo-make` will try to guess the variables used during reordering.

 > **Note:** This uses the default OS command runner (`cmd` on Windows, `sh` on UNIX systems), other runners like `duckscript`, `rust`, etc. are **not** supported.